 recorded at the County Clerk's office.

-the installer should have: tanks in place, drain field constructed,
+inspection the installer should have: tanks in place, drain

-of the property will be issued a New Installation Certificate.
+owner of the property will be issued a New Installation

-contract.
-The contract requires that your maintenance provider perform a site
+contract requires that your maintenance provider perform a site

 visit once every 4 months.
 Failure to hold or renew your

 contract can result in legal action against the property owner

 At a minimum, your contracted maintenance company must:

-- Inspect components of the system and note whether or not every component
+Inspect components of the system and note whether or not every

-- Submit a report to the permitting authority and owner at least
+Submit a report to the permitting authority and owner at least

 once every four months.
 All test results and maintenance reports

-shall be sent to the permitting authority within 14 days after the test
+shall be sent to the permitting authority within 14 days after

-tag shall either be punched or marked at the time of each
+This tag shall either be punched or marked at the time of each

 - Respond to owner complaints.